janeklb/gh-search/README.md

 # gh-search

-GitHub code search from your cli
+GitHub code search with full text regex filtering, from your cli.

 ## Features